Never Too Late!

 We have secrets, but secrets we cannot sell. [redacted]

-The woman I loved, I realise now that she's gone, was never really ever there.
-She was a distant fantasy, sporadically reified, who I waited for too long.
+The woman I loved, I realise now that she's gone, was never really ever there; she was some sort of a distant fantasy, sporadically reified.

 It is the end of another day.
-The light was beautiful today, a peculiar incandescence suffusing everything with a golden glow.
-I lay on my bed, laptop on my lap, displaying the draft of a report that [redacted]
+The light was beautiful today, a peculiar incandescence suffusing everything with a golden glow. [redacted]

 My faithful readers...